 We understand that following a change of ownership of the manse, it is no longer possible to enter the garden and view the Glamis Manse Symbol Stone.
 For the moment the remainder of this page is as it was before this change took place: but please note that the comments about access are no longer correct.

 The Glamis Manse Symbol Stone is a remarkably impressive example of a Pictish cross slab which stands in the front garden of the former manse at Glamis, which itself stands on the opposite side of Kirk Wynd to St Fergus Kirk.
 The manse is a private house, and while visitors are welcome to access the garden via the gate nearest the church to view and photograph the stone, remember to respect the privacy of the owners, and to close the gate.

 The true scale of this stone can only be appreciated from close up.
-It measures 2.8m (or nearly nine feet) high by 1.5m broad and 24cm thick.
+It measures 2.8m (or over nine feet) high by 1.5m broad and 24cm thick.
 Early early travel writers such as Thomas Pennant, who visited Glamis in 1772, spoke of the stone being located in the churchyard.
 The manse was built in 1788, and the current church was built in 1792 to replace a medieval church dedicated in 1242.
 Some sources suggest that the manse was built in part of what had previously been the churchyard, which means the stone might still stand in its original location.